KunaniGaming/petbatchfiles/README.md

 FARMER-KEY-HERE - replace this with your farmer key (on your main chia node, cmd window: chia keys show)
 POOL-KEY-HERE - replace with your public pool key (on your main chia node, cmd window: chia keys show)

--n is set to 2 plots.
-On fast systems this allows the first plot launched to be active by the time your last plot launches.
-On very fast plotters the first plot will be complete before plotmanager.bat can launch your maximum number of plots!
-Setting each plot launch to 2 in queue will guarantee there is a chia.exe instance running long enough for your max plots to launch.
+The number of plots to queue is set to "-n 1".
+On fast plotters your first plot may be complete before the plotmanager can launch the last plot based on your phase1timesecs settings.
+If this happens simply reduce the phase1timesecs so the next plot will overlap the previous phase1 plot.
+In this case you will have 2 plots in phase1 for a limited time.

 I have drive t:\ChiaTemp setup for temp/destination drive in this example.
 You change this to your temp drive and destination drive letter/path.